Gogul09/Gogul09.github.io/_posts/machine_learning/2019-09-28-logistic-regression-from-scratch.md

 $$
 </div>

-After picking the log-likelihood function, we must know it's derivative with respect to the weight coefficients so that we can use gradient ascent to update the weights.
+After picking the log-likelihood function, we must know it's derivative with respect to a weight coefficient so that we can use gradient ascent to update that weight.

 We use the below equation to calculate the log-likelihood for the classifier.